 The Service Division sells to retail and account-based customers.
 Account-based customers are comprised of dealerships, auto-body shops, fleet companies and car rental companies.
 The Wholesale Division has a distribution agreement with a leading glass manufacturer in China that ensures it can provide factory fitting glass parts for almost every vehicle brand.
-The majority of the Wholesale Division's sales are to the Service Division, with the balance being sold to other retailers in Alberta.
+A significant portion of the Wholesale Division's sales are to the Service Division, with the balance being sold to other retailers and wholesalers in Alberta.

-GlassMasters provides its services in ten retail locations and through mobile repair and installation units.
+GlassMasters provides its services in thirteen retail locations and through mobile repair and installation units.
 GlassMasters' retail locations are leased from third-party companies.
 The head office is at its Calgary South location.
 The stores are located as follows: